-Before you can create a power guide, you must pair a power meter with your watch (Pairing Your Wireless Sensors, page 74).
+Before you can create a power guide, you must pair a power meter with your watch (Pairing Your Wireless Sensors, page 82).
+You must also have a course loaded to your watch (Creating a Course on Garmin Connect, page 109).